 Reputation and customer feedback

 Design.com has a strong reputation with mainstream buyers.
-It currently holds a 4.7/5 Trustpilot rating from more than 4,000 reviews, and the praise is very consistent: users like the speed, the ease of use, the template range, and the support experience.
+It currently holds a 4.7/5 Trustpilot rating from more than 3,800 reviews (closing in on 4,300 in mid-2026), and the praise is very consistent: users like the speed, the ease of use, the template range, and the support experience.
 The most common complaints are about pricing expectations, renewal confusion, and the gap between “free to try” and “paid to fully use.”

 Design.com vs BrandCrowd